-- 1. The Chapter shall hold meetings only in places that are open and accessible to all members of the Association. - 2.
-An Annual Business Meeting should be held.
-At this meeting, the Treasurer shall present the required reports.
-Also, the election of officers shall be held. - 3.
-Notices of all meetings shall be distributed to all members at least one week prior to any meeting.
+- 1. The Chapter shall hold meetings only in places that are open and accessible to all members of the Association.
+The Chapter will conduct at least four (4) meetings a year for the general membership. - 2.
+An annual election meeting should be held.
+At this meeting, the Treasurer will present the required reports.
+Also, the election of officers shall be held.